 Place the ball of your right foot back to the ground, and repeat on the other side — pulling your left heel to your left glute.

-Perform 4 butt kicks (2 on right leg and 2 on left leg).
+Perform 4 butt kicks (2 on right leg and 2 on the left leg).

-6. Plank Walk Out + Low Lunge Hip Opener
+Plank Walk Out And Low Lunge Hip Opener

 Muscles Warmed Up: Shoulders, arms, core, legs, glutes and hips.